moncareyws/foundation-bundle/src/Resources/public/README.md

 This is the basic starter project for [Foundation for Sites 6](http://foundation.zurb.com/sites).
 It includes a Sass compiler and a starter HTML file for you.

+**This version of the Foundation for Sites Template is specific for the Symfony bundle moncareyws/foundation-bundle.**
 ## Installation

 To use this template, your computer needs: